 - Lack of energy for sexual activity because of upset stomach, nausea, vomiting, fatigue or weakness

 - Low libido, or sexual desire

 - Pain during penetration, when the penis, a sex toy or finger is inserted into the vagina.
 Touching the vulva may cause pain

 - Menopausal changes, such as hot flashes and irregular or no menstrual periods.
 As the lining of the vagina thins, you may have light spotting after penetration

 Targeted therapies are medicines that target changes in specific proteins or markers on or within cancer cells that help the cells to grow.
 Instead of killing all fast-growing cells, these medicines target just the cancer cells.

 These medicines often have fewer side effects than chemotherapy, but they are usually given with chemotherapy.
 If you receive both treatments, you could have the same common side effects as you would with chemotherapy alone, such as hair loss, nausea, fatigue and loss of sexual desire.

-Some antidepressants, called selective serotonin reuptake inhibitors (SSRIs), can dampen sexual desire and affect your ability to reach orgasm.
+Some antidepressants, called selective serotonin reuptake inhibitors (SSRIs), can lessen sexual desire and affect your ability to reach orgasm.
 SSRIs are also sometimes prescribed to help with hot flashes.

-Most women with breast cancer don’t experience clinical depression, but if you are among the 25 percent who do, treating it is important.
-If antidepressants are part of your treatment and they add to your sexual concerns, talk with your doctor about possibly switching to another medicine.
+Depression is a common diagnosis during and after treatment for breast cancer.
+If antidepressants are part of your treatment and you believe they are adding to your sexual concerns, talk with your doctor about possibly switching to another medicine.

 To learn more about how to manage sexual side effects, visit our section on Sex and Intimacy.